The Supernaturals: Career

 The creative output saw around 100 songs written in five years.
 They played at music festivals in the UK, and around Europe, They were also a staple on compilation albums such as Shine, and played radio sessions for BBC Radio 1, Radio 2, Virgin and others.
 Television appearances included Top of the Pops, TFI Friday, The Jack Docherty Show, Fully Booked and The Big Breakfast, with keyboardist Ken McAlpine appearing as a contestant on Never Mind the Buzzcocks (for Phill Jupitus' team).
 The band performed at each T in the Park festival between 1995 and 1998.

 "The Day Before Yesterday's Man" was used in the TV series Teachers, Hollyoaks and the film Shooting Fish.

-The song "Smile" was the theme tune for bank Smile.co.uk's TV advertisements, Arnold Clark Automobiles, Sky Movies UK, Pearl Drops, and mayonnaise in Japan, and was re-recorded for use as the main theme of the Nine Network idents in Australia 2008, and was also parodied in Peter Kay's Phoenix Nights.
-The song was also used on As If, Holiday Showdown, Wife Swap, That'll Teach 'Em and Grumpy Old Men, X Factor, Clarkson's Car Years, and in 2005 was included in VH2's list of the best indie songs of all time.
+Smile was the theme tune for bank Smile.co.uk's TV advertisements, Arnold Clark Automobiles, Sky Movies UK, Pearl Drops, and mayonnaise in Japan, and was re-recorded for use as the main theme of the Nine Network idents in Australia 2008, and was also parodied in Peter Kay's Phoenix Nights.
+The song was also used on As If, Holiday Showdown, Wife Swap, That'll Teach 'Em, Grumpy Old Men, X Factor, Clarkson's Car Years, and in 2005 was included in VH2's list of the best indie songs of all time.
 The song was also used as the theme music for the television review show Manic Episodes.

-"I Wasn't Built to Get up" was used in an advertising campaign for Direct Debits on UK television in 1999.
+I Wasn't Built to Get Up was used in an advertising campaign for Direct Debits on UK television in 1999.
 The song "Monday Mornings" was used in the film Fast Food in 1998.
 "Life is a Motorway" has been used in the BBC TV show Homes Under the Hammer.